Austin Reckless Driving Lawyer

 It's also important to note that this law isn't limited to public roads or highways.
 It also applies to parking areas of businesses.
 Additionally, it's applicable to anyone working on a highway area, such as construction crews.

-What is Needed to Convict for Reckless Driving?
+What Is Needed to Convict for Reckless Driving?

 For a prosecutor to successfully convict you of reckless driving in Texas, they need to prove that your driving behavior was not just a mere mistake or a moment of distraction.
 They need to establish that you were driving with a clear disregard for safety – that your actions were deliberate and that you were aware (or should have been aware) of the potential danger your driving posed to others and their property.